Why would you want to quickly adopt a customer first strategy?

 Along with the previously mentioned statistics, I can see no reason for a company not to invest in a customer-first strategy.
 If you can think of any yourself, then I’d love to hear them in the comments below.

 Are you ready to adopt a customer-first strategy?
-If so, then it’s time to identify the priority changes needed through our proprietary C3C Evaluator tool.
+If so, then it’s time to identify the priority changes you should make by answering our proprietary C3C Evaluator tool.
 Complete it now and then book a free half-hour strategy session so we can go through the results together.

 This post is based upon and is an updated version of one first published on C3Centricity in 2016.